Ancestral Quest-FamilySearch Update for April 23, 2021

 At around 4:00pm MDT, FamilySearch informed us that they had reversed the change on their side.
 However, they also said that the change would be reinstated on Friday, April 23rd.
 So, we updated Ancestral Quest to accommodate that change in their system.

-A new update to Ancestral Quest 16, build 9, was released on April 19.
-All users who utilize the FamilySearch tools within AQ should update their copy of Ancestral Quest.
+A new update to Ancestral Quest 16, build 9, was released on April 19 (and subsequently, build 10 has also been released).
+All users who utilize the FamilySearch tools within AQ should update their copy of Ancestral Quest to the latest build.
 The program should prompt you to install the update when you launch AQ.

-After you update your Ancesatral Quest to build 9, you can fix the errors in one of two ways:
+After you update your Ancestral Quest to the latest build, you can fix the errors in one of two ways:

-- If you had made a very recent backup of your database prior to experiencing the issue, simply restore your backup to restore these links.
+- If you had made a backup of your database prior to experiencing the issue, simply restore from that backup to restore these links.

 - Otherwise, you will now want to run the Database Check/Repair function to reset these links, so that you will be ready to re-link these records to FamilySearch.
 To do this: